AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 -->

 ## Create Loyalty Schema via UI

+>[!NOTE]
+>
+>The term "mixin" was recently updated to "field group" in the Platform interface, might still appear in some of these screenshots.

 In this exercise, we will create a Luma Loyalty Schema to ingest loyalty data of customers.